INSIGHT 03: How to Make IT Transformation Faster and Easier (Part 1)

 With this in mind, how can you keep your team in pole position?

-The greatest barriers to IT Transformation are not technical.
+The greatest barriers to IT Transformation of business are not technical.
 In fact, they are people and process-related, as discovered by IDG’s analysis.
 That means businesses need to approach these challenges differently than before.
 No longer will a ‘waterfall’ management approach allow businesses to overcome their problems.

 Instead, businesses need to: